 This is a tintable glaze or base for use in creating antique, graining or faux finishes.
-It can be tinted with any universal colorants or oil-based.
+It can be tinted with any universal colorants or oil-based paint.
 As a wood stain, Tinting Glaze can be tinted with universal colorants or intermixed with solvent-based stains to create custom colors.

 Where to Use